jimmy-zx/csc2332-mbqc/report/report.typ

 Qiskit circuits into measurement-based quantum computing (MBQC) circuits.
 The source code and proof-of-concepts can be found in @csc2332-mbqc.
-The library supports a superset of the required gates, including arbitrary-angle X and Z rotations, the Hadamard gate, and controlled-X and controlled-Z gates.
+The library supports a superset of the required gates, including arbitrary-angle X and Z rotations, the Hadamard gate, and controlled-X (CNOT) and controlled-Z gates.
 The transpilation process proceeds as follows: first, a given circuit is passed to qiskit.transpile to restrict it to the supported gate set; second, the resulting circuit is serialized using a topological sort; and finally, each supported gate